yomantosa/LibManagement/README.md

 # LibManagement
 This is C# project of University RUPP Year 3

-CREATE A NEW SQL DATABASE AND RUN CREATE A TABLE "Users" AND RUN This SQL CODE
+CREATE A NEW SQL DATABASE AND RUN CREATE A TABLE "Users" AND RUN This SQL CODE:

 CREATE TABLE [dbo].[Users] (